-For many years I was an insurance agent at AAA, after leaving there in 2003 I became a jewelry appraiser and enjoyed working at the Goldmart.
+For many years I was an insurance agent at AAA, after leaving there in 2003 I became a jewelry appraiser.

 Over the years I have been a part of many community groups.
-I’ve served on the Library Commission, the Women’s Fund Membership committee, and am a past president of the Palo Cedro Chamber of Commerce.
-I enjoy working with the Reading Rotarians, and most recently I became a Women’s Fund Cabinet member.
-My mother taught me the importance of volunteering and supporting the community and I am happy to follow in her footsteps.
-It has also been wonderful to see my children continue my mother’s legacy by giving back to their community.
+I have enjoyed serving on the Library Commission, the Women’s Fund Membership committee, and am a past president of the Palo Cedro Chamber of Commerce.
+I enjoy working with the Redding Rotarians, and I am a Women’s Fund Cabinet member.

 I am excited to be part of The Women’s Fund.
 They are an amazing organization and are truly committed to supporting our community with grants, educational programs and ongoing philanthropy.

 In New York, Cathi had a successful career in the Property & Casualty Insurance industry.
 She was an authorized instructor for the NY State Licensing exam.
 Upon moving to Redding, Cathi perused a career as Financial Advisor.
 Cathi earned her CERTIFIED FINANCIAL PLANNER™ designation in 2005.